 The insurance company that you are trying to settle with or the defendant that you are suing in court wants to minimize the value of your lost income so that they can pay you as little as possible.
 The best way to prevent this from happening to you is to make a strong case about the value of your lost income damages.

 An Experienced Truck Accident Lawyer Can Help You Do That

 Our legal team knows how to investigate truck accidents, identify the right defendants, and fight for our clients’ full and fair recoveries.
 We only represent people who have been hurt in accidents.
 If you have been hurt then we will provide you the attention that you deserve and we will fight hard to get you the compensation that you need for all of your past, current, and future lost income.
-Whether you can’t work at all, you have to work reduced hours, or you have to work a lower wage job because of your truck accident injuries, we encourage you to contact us and to learn more about your rights today.
+Whether you can’t work at all, you have to work reduced hours, or you have to work a lower wage job because of your truck accident injuries, you should speak with an experienced truck accident attorney as soon as possible.
+We encourage you to contact us online or call us directly at 800.800.5678 to learn more about your rights today.